History of Betty White in Timeline

 Others born on this day/year

-1939: Graduated from Beverly Hills High School
+1939: Graduation from Beverly Hills High School

 In 1939, Betty White graduated from Beverly Hills High School.

-1941: Volunteered for American Women's Voluntary Services
+1941: Volunteering for the American Women's Voluntary Services

 1945: Marriage to Dick Barker